 1 "And you shall make an altar to burn incense upon.
 Of shittim wood you shall make it.
 2 A cubit shall be its length and a cubit its breadth.
 It shall be square and two cubits shall be its height.
 Its horns shall be of the same.
-3 And you shall overlay it with pure gold, its top and its sides round about and its horns, and you shall make for it a crown of gold round about.
+3 And you shall overlay it with pure gold, its top and its sides all around and its horns, and you shall make for it a crown of gold all around.
 4 And two golden rings you shall make for it under its crown by its two corners.
 Upon its two sides you shall make it and they shall be for places for the staffs to bear it with.
 5 And you shall make the staffs of shittim wood and overlay them with gold.
 6 And you shall put it before the veil that is by the ark of the testimony, before the mercy-seat that is over the testimony, where I will meet with you.
 7 And Aaron shall burn upon it sweet incense every morning.
 When he dresses the lamps, he shall burn incense upon it.
 8 And when Aaron lights the lamps at evening, he shall burn incense upon it, a perpetual incense before the LORD throughout your generations.
 9 You shall offer no strange incense upon it, nor burnt-sacrifice, nor food-offering, neither shall you pour drink-offering upon it.
 10 And Aaron shall make an atonement upon its horns once in a year with the blood of the sin-offering of atonements.
 Once in a year he shall make atonement upon it throughout your generations.
 It is most holy to the LORD."

 11 And the LORD spoke to Moses, saying, 12 "When you take the sum of the children of Israel after their number, they shall each give a ransom for his soul to the LORD when you number them so that there may be no plague among them when you number them.
 13 This they shall give, everyone who passes among those who are numbered: half a shekel after the shekel of the sanctuary (a shekel is twenty gerahs).
 A half shekel shall be the offering of the LORD.
 14 Everyone who passes among those who are numbered from twenty years old and above shall give an offering to the LORD.
 15 The rich shall not give more and the poor shall not give less than half a shekel when they give an offering to the LORD to make an atonement for your souls.
 16 And you shall take the atonement-money of the children of Israel and shall appoint it for the service of the Tabernacle of the Congregation so that it may be a memorial to the children of Israel before the LORD to make an atonement for your souls."

 17 And the LORD spoke to Moses, saying, 18 "You shall also make a basin of brass, and its foot also of brass, to wash in.
 And you shall put it between the Tabernacle of the Congregation and the altar, and you shall put water therein.
-19 For Aaron and their sons shall wash their hands and their feet in it.
-20 When they go into the Tabernacle of the Congregation, they shall wash with water so that they do not die, or when they come near to the altar to minister to burn offering made by fire to the LORD.
+19 For Aaron and his sons shall wash their hands and their feet in it.
+20 When they go into the Tabernacle of the Congregation, they shall wash with water so that they do not die, or when they come near to the altar to minister, to burn an offering made by fire to the LORD.
 21 Thus they shall wash their hands and their feet so that they do not die.
-And it shall be a statute forever to them, even to him and to his seed throughout their generations."
+And it shall be a statute forever to them, even to him and to his offspring throughout their generations."

 22 Moreover, the LORD spoke to Moses, saying, 23 "Take also for yourself principal spices: of pure myrrh five hundred shekels, of sweet cinnamon half as much, even two hundred and fifty shekels, of sweet calamus two hundred and fifty shekels, 24 Of cassia five hundred shekels, after the shekel of the sanctuary, and of olive-oil a hin.
 25 And you shall make it an oil of holy ointment, an ointment compound after the art of the perfumer.
 It shall be a holy anointing oil.
 26 And you shall anoint the Tabernacle of the Congregation with it, and also the ark of the testimony, 27 The table and all its vessels, the candlestick and its vessels, the altar of incense, 28 The altar of burnt-offering with all its vessels, and the basin and its foot.
 29 And you shall sanctify them so that they may be most holy.
 Whatever touches them shall be holy.
 30 And you shall anoint Aaron and his sons and consecrate them so that they may minister to me in the priest's office.
 31 And you shall speak to the children of Israel, saying, 'This shall be a holy anointing oil to me throughout your generations.
 32 Upon man's flesh it shall not be poured, neither shall you make any other like it after its composition.
 It is holy and it shall be holy to you.
 33 Whoever compounds any like it, or whoever puts any of it upon a stranger, shall even be cut off from his people.'"

 34 And the LORD said to Moses, "Take for yourself sweet spices: stacte, onycha, and galbanum, these sweet spices with pure frankincense (of each there shall be a similar weight).
 35 And you shall make it a perfume, a confection after the art of the perfumer, tempered together, pure and holy.
 36 And you shall beat some of it very small and put some of it before the testimony in the Tabernacle of the Congregation where I will meet with you.
 It shall be to you most holy.
 37 And as for the perfume which you shall make, you shall not make for yourselves according to its composition.
 It shall be to you holy for the LORD.
-38 Whoever makes any like that to smell of it shall even be cut off from his people."
+38 Whoever makes any like it to be refreshed by it shall even be cut off from his people."

 [v.5-6] - From Robert Hawker's Commentary: "Was not the design of putting the altar before the veil of the mercy-seat to show that Jesus is always appearing in the presence of God for his people?
 Hebrews 9:24-26."